Complex Spatiotemporal Modulations and Non-Hermitian Degeneracies in $\mathcal{PT}$-Symmetric Phononic Materials: Generalized Modulation Scenarios

 \subsection{Cases 7 and 8: $E(x,t)=E_o \left[1 + \ii \beta \sin(\omega_p t - \kappa_p x)\right]$ for $\nu<1$ and $\nu>1$, respectively}

-The last two scenarios combine the imaginary spatial and temporal modulations investigated in Cases 5 and 6 in one term to capture the behavior of a phononic bar with a purely imaginary space-time-periodic elastic modulus profile.
-Analogous to Cases 3 and 4, we investigate the behavior of this structure at sub-sonic ($\nu<1$, Case 7) and super-sonic ($\nu>1$, Case 8) modulation speed.
-The parameters for Case 7 are: $\alpha=0$, $\beta=0.7$, $\kappa_p=1$, and $\omega_p=0.2$.
-The system in this scenario shares select features from Cases 4 (real space-time-periodic) and 5 (imaginary space-periodic) and represents a hybrid combination thereof.
-Similar to Case 4, Case 7 exhibits asymmetric $\kappa$-gaps, both with respect to the $\kappa=0$ axis and with respect to the frequency $\Re(\omega)$ at which they occur for left- and right-going waves.
-However, similar to Case 5, we observe: (1) a lack of even-ordered $\kappa$-gaps, (2) a constant level of amplification/attenuation, $\Im(\omega)$, for all $\kappa$-gaps, and (3) a constant width or $\kappa$ range spanned by all the $\kappa$-gaps regardless of order.
+The last two scenarios combine the imaginary spatial and temporal modulations investigated in cases 5 and 6 in one term to capture the behavior of a phononic bar with a purely imaginary space-time-periodic elastic modulus profile.
+Analogous to cases 3 and 4, we investigate the behavior of this structure at subsonic ($\nu<1$, case 7) and supersonic ($\nu>1$, case 8) modulation speeds.
+The parameters for case 7 are: $\alpha=0$, $\beta=0.7$, $\kappa_p=1$, and $\omega_p=0.2$.
+The system in this scenario shares select features from cases 4 (real space-time periodic) and 5 (imaginary space periodic) and represents a hybrid combination thereof.
+Similar to case 4, case 7 exhibits asymmetric $\kappa$ gaps, both with respect to the $\kappa=0$ axis and with respect to the frequency $\Re(\omega)$ at which they occur for left- and right-going waves.
+However, similar to case 5, we observe: (1) a lack of even-ordered $\kappa$ gaps, (2) a constant level of amplification-attenuation, $\Im(\omega)$, for all $\kappa$ gaps, and (3) a constant width or $\kappa$ range spanned by all the $\kappa$ gaps regardless of order.